Dracula78/tea-swap-token-list/README.md

 # Adding a Token to TeaSwap Token List
 ---

-Create a pull request with your new or updated token to tea-token-list.json.
+Create a pull request with your new or updated token to tea-token-list.json for assam or tea-token-list.json for sepolia.

 The JSON Schema conforms to Uniswap V2's token list schema https://uniswap.org/tokenlist.schema.json